 - Information, maps and leaflets

 - Great for walkers, joggers, cyclists, horse riders

 - Orienteering course

 - Panels provide info on wildlife and habitats

-Once part of the much larger Don Forest, the wood has historical links with the adjoining Walton Hall Estate (now the Waterton Park Hotel and Waterton Park Golf Club) once owned by Charles Waterton, creator of the world's first nature reserve.
+The wood was once part of Don Forest and has historical connections to the neighbouring Walton Hall Estate (now the Waterton Park Hotel and Waterton Park Golf Club), which belonged to Charles Waterton, the creator of the world’s first nature reserve.

 Inside this wall he built watchtowers which he used to watch wildlife.
 One of these watchtowers can be found in the woodland and has been restored.

 Haw Park Wood is designated as a local nature reserve.